stevecochrane/tailwindcss-logical/README.md

 ### Flow-relative Space Between

 Flow-relative utilities are generated for the Tailwind-specific [Space Between](https://tailwindcss.com/docs/space).
-These match the values in your `space` config object.
+These have the same range of values as other `space` utilities.
 All of the usual positive and negative values plus `.space-b-reverse` and `.space-i-reverse` utilities are generated.

 ```css